The power of pyramid decomposition in Normaliz: Introduction

 For Hilbert basis computations pyramid decomposition has a further and sometimes tremendous advantage: one can avoid the triangulation of those pyramids for which it is a priori clear that they will not supply new candidates for the Hilbert basis.
 This observation, on which the contribution of the authors to \cite{BHIKS} (jointly with Hemmecke and Köppe) is based, triggered the use of pyramid decomposition as a general principle.
 See Remark \ref{partial} for a brief discussion.

 In Section \ref{Eval} we describe the steps by which Normaliz evaluates the simplicial cones in the triangulation for the computation of Hilbert bases, volumes and Hilbert series.
-The evaluation almost always takes significantly more time than the triangulation.
+After the introduction of pyramid decomposition, evaluation almost always takes significantly more time than the triangulation.
 Therefore it must be streamlined as much as possible.
 For the Hilbert series Normaliz uses a Stanley decomposition \cite{Sta}.
 That it can be found efficiently relies crucially on an idea of Köppe and Verdoolaege \cite{KV}.

 We document the scope of Normaliz's computations in Section \ref{Comp}.
 The computation times are compared with those of 4ti2 \cite{4ti2} (Hilbert bases) and LattE \cite{LatInt} (Hilbert series).
 The test examples have been chosen from the literature (Beck and Ho\c{s}ten \cite{BeH}, Ohsugi and Hibi \cite{OH}, Schürmann \cite{Sch}, Sturmfels and Welker \cite{SW}), the LattE distribution and the Normaliz distribution.
 The desire to master the Hilbert series computations asked for in Schürmann's paper \cite{Sch} was an important stimulus in the recent development of Normaliz.